 The Bois D’arc tree has many common names including Osage Orange, horse apple, hedge apple and more.
 This is the tree that native Americans, especially the Osage Indians, preferred for their bows and arrows.
 This tree was described by French explorers as “Bois D’arc” which means bow wood.
 Different parts of this tree are used as insect repellent, leather tannin, fence posts, wheel rims, tool handles, etc. The list goes on and on, but the old barns and fences built using this wood are so sturdy, practical and lovely.

-All I know is that I love these trees.
-Our old barn was built in the 1880’s and the heavy posts that hold it up are made of Bois d’Arc.
+Our old barn was built in the 1880’s and the heavy posts that still hold it up today are made of Bois d’Arc.